browserengineering/book/book/scripts.md

 - generating handles to allow scripts to refer to page elements;
 - reading attribute values from page elements;
 - writing and modifying page elements;
-- and attaching event listeners so that scripts can respond to page events.
+- attaching event listeners so that scripts can respond to page events.

 A web page can now add functionality via a clever script, instead of waiting for a browser developer to add it into the browser itself.
 And as a side benefit,